Maps and Trails

 - Glen Falls

 This short walk up Glen Falls Brook to an 80-foot cascade and waterfall has been a popular hike in Fairlee for over 100 years.
-Park at the boat ramp on the west side of Lake Morey, cross Lake Morey Road and turn to your left.
+Park in the Cross Rivendell trail lot on the west side of Lake Morey road and turn to your right to walk south on Lake Morey Rd.
 Walk a few yards south and look for a path on the right leading into the woods.
+From April through October, follow the clues for the Valley Quest as you walk: https://vitalcommunities.org/valleyquest/quest/fairlee-glen-falls/.

 - Palisades Trail: [MAP]